 Last week, I cleaned out my closet and took the cuter stuff I had to Uptown Cheapskate.
 They bought almost of all them and I walked away with $45!
 I felt so rich.
 Plus, they have a donation program, so if you don’t want the hassle of dealing with the rest of the clothes they don’t buy, you can just donate straight to them.
 They take men’s and women’s clothing, as does Plato’s Closet.
-You can earn money from your kids clothes at Kid to Kid and your extra books, furniture, or other possessions can be sold at TAG’s Thrift.
+You can earn money from your kids clothes at Kid to Kid.
 If you don’t want to leave your house – you don’t have to!
 There are tons of “yards sale” Facebook pages that advertise to hundreds in your community.
 I’m a member of the Provo Clothing Swap page and the Lehi/Highland 24/7 Yard Sale page – but I’ve also seen people sell their clothes on new Instagram accounts, which is super easy, too.
 There’s also KSL classifieds which has a HUGE market you can sell to.
 So get rid of your old stuff and earn some extra cash!
 You’ll be surprised at how much stuff you don’t actually need.

 4. Earn money on the go – with your phone!